pelagia123/todo-list-tutorial/observable-gallery/display-uploaded-photos.md

 # Merging Observables

-Wow, how far we came!
+Wow, how far we've come!
 We can use Observables to handle user events, but also to synchronize data processing events.
 Isn’t it beautiful?
-You have API that’s concise but powerful enough to be useful in many situations?
+You have API that's concise but powerful enough to be useful in many situations?
 You may have started discovering that Rx.js is powerful not only because it provides us with Observables and many operators but, also, because it give us very nice language to speak about asynchronous events.
 It has answers for most of your asynchronous problems.

 So what do we do now?
 Let’s think what we have in Photos service?
 List of photos and Observable with new photos, uploaded by user.
 That’d be great if we could just merge them.
 Take one list, take second list, put them together and update every time there are new photos coming.
 Sound reasonable?
 I think it does, so I’ll do it.
 You can follow me and we’ll do it together!

-First, let’s create new Observable.
-It’ll be the one that merges existing photos with new ones.
-We’ll use `combineLatest` function.
-It does what it says – takes latest value from each Observable it’s given and combine them together. `combineLatest` produces new value everytime once of it’s arguments produces a value.
-Then all values are combined into array and passed to next Observable.
+First, let's create a new Observable.
+It'll be the one that merges existing photos with new ones.
+We'll use `combineLatest` function.
+It does what it says – takes latest value from each Observable it's given and combine them together. `combineLatest` produces new value every time once of its arguments produces a value.
+Then all values combine into an array and passed to next Observable.

 ```typescript
 photos$ = combineLatest(